gocardless/http-api-design/README.md

 The HTTP status `code` is used as a top level error, `type` is used a sub error.
 Nested `errors` may have more specific `type` errors like `invalid_field`.

-### Separete formatting errors from errors the integration should handle
+### Separate formatting errors from errors the integration should handle
 Formatting errors include field presence, length etc. Returned when the data you have passed is wrong.

 An error that should be handled in the integration could be when attempting to create a payment against a mandate and the mandate has expired.
-This is a edge case that needs handling in the API integraion.
+This is a edge case that needs handling in the API integration.
 Do not mask these errors as validation errors.
 Always return these types of errors as a top level error.

 ### Top level error
 Top level errors MUST implement `request_id`, `type`, `code`,`message`.